Opinion | Amy Coney Barrett’s hearing is a disgusting spectacle of GOP dishonesty

 Every Republican in that room shares a determination to pack the courts with as many far-right judges as possible, to move American law in a radically more conservative direction.
 Yet they pretend that they find the very idea of politics coming into play in any judicial decision terribly offensive to their high-minded ideals about the proper role of the judiciary.

-Is it any wonder that a party so spectacularly dishonest from top to bottom chose Donald Trump as its champion?
+Is it any wonder that a party so spectacularly dishonest from top to bottom chose President Trump as its champion?